-Perfect for a weekend fake away or a quick mid-week treat for all the family.
-My kids love this meal especially the tasty meat-free pieces and crunchy broccoli.
+Perfect for enjoying during the Chinese New Year celebrations, weekend fake away's, or a quick mid-week treat for all the family.

 This recipe can be ready in 45 minutes and only needs one pan.
 The only problem is that there never seems to be any leftovers and everyone is left wanting more!

 Mongolian Beef does not actually originate in Mongolia.

 Mongolians do not traditionally barbecue foods either despite this dish being developed in Taiwan barbecue restaurants during the 1970s and 80s.

 Mongolian Beef is claimed as a Chinese-American collaboration and the word Mongolian was added to the dishes title as it gave the beef and broccoli a sense of mystery which appealed to western customers.